nemethmik/t11pixabayfinder/README.md

 # t11pixabayfinder
-A remake of the Pixabay Finder demo application using TypeScript and Thinking-in-React Architecture.
+A remake of the Pixabay Finder demo application using TypeScript and [Thinking-in-React](https://reactjs.org/docs/thinking-in-react.html) Architecture.
+The project was initialized with [create-react-app, which supports TypeScript out of the box](https://reactjs.org/docs/static-type-checking.html#using-typescript-with-create-react-app).

 The accompanying video series giving detaied typeüalong explanation is [Design1st Business Applications with TypeScript, React, Material UI](https://www.youtube.com/watch?v=XofRkrEfoy0&list=PLeLsYxj1gjvHO2cU1IOX8a4iri8b9HPOd)
 In the video I created a pixabayfinder repository dedicated only for that video series.
 This t11pixabayfinder is the primary, maintained repository.
 Maybe the other will be deleted when not needed any more.